joyceluo1/website/content/authors/admin/_index.md

 ---
 \
 \
 Hi!
-I will be starting my PhD at the MIT Operations Research Center in the fall, where I am excited to be advised by [Professor Georgia Perakis](https://mitmgmtfaculty.mit.edu/gperakis/).
+I'm a 2nd year PhD student at the MIT Operations Research Center, advised by [Professor Georgia Perakis](https://mitmgmtfaculty.mit.edu/gperakis/).
 My research interests are in healthcare and service operations management, with a particular focus on developing and applying analytical methods to help companies, policy makers, and individuals make better decisions under uncertainty.
-I recently graduated from Princeton University, where I studied Operations Research & Financial Engineering with minors in Computer Science and Statistics & Machine Learning.
+I'm currently working on projects related to scheduling and capacity management for diagnostic services in collaboration with a large Level I Trauma hospital.